If you sign up for a designated league time–that will be your shooting time for the whole 12 week league.

 Designated league times: Fridays at either 5pm or 6:30pm (TWO SEPARATE LINE TIMES YOU CAN REGISTER FOR)

-(Makeup scores can be shot anytime daytime during the week from 10-2pm or Saturdays.
-IF you do a makeup Monday-Wednesday you will have to shoot around the 3D animals.
-Do not move the 3D targets.)
+(Makeup scores can be shot anytime daytime during the week from 10-2pm or Saturdays.)

 **NO LEAGUE SHOOTERS-RANGE IS CLOSED on Thursdays after 4:30pm**

-Thursdays at 4:30pm we shut down the range for our Youth Classes and then we hold our Women’s League at 6:30pm – the range is closed during these classes/league.
+Thursdays at 4:30pm we shut down the range for our Youth Classes and then we hold our Women’s League at 6:30pm – the range is closed during these classes.